 The following steps are those which Waldorf encourages all victims to consider:

 Waldorf reserves the right to pursue adjudication of an incident of sexual assault apart from, and independent of, any legal recourse a student might choose.
 An individual who decides against filing a criminal complaint does not relinquish the right to an institutional investigation.
-Sanctions which might be imposed on an assailant by the College are not predicated upon, or limited to, those which might be administered through a court of law.
-The College makes no attempt to shield members of the Waldorf community from the law, nor does it initiate involvement in legal proceedings against a member of the community.
+Sanctions which might be imposed on an assailant by the University are not predicated upon, or limited to, those which might be administered through a court of law.
+The University makes no attempt to shield members of the Waldorf community from the law, nor does it initiate involvement in legal proceedings against a member of the community.
 Membership in the Waldorf community does not exempt anyone from local, state, or federal laws, but rather imposes the additional obligation to abide by all of Waldorf’s policies.

 Waldorf also reserves the right to hold its students and employees accountable for acts of sexual assault at all times and places.
-The jurisdiction of the Waldorf Sexual Assault Policy includes all campus property, as well as any College sponsored event which takes place off-campus (ie. athletic event, concert tour, trip, conference, or retreat).
+The jurisdiction of the Waldorf Sexual Assault Policy includes all campus property, as well as any University sponsored event which takes place off-campus (ie. athletic event, concert tour, trip, conference, or retreat).
 The jurisdiction of this policy also includes any conduct which occurs off campus which is deemed to have a negative impact on the campus.

 COLLEGE HEARING PROCESS AND DISCIPLINARY SANCTIONS